Netanyahu's graft trial resumes amid Israeli virus anger | Politics

 Netanyahu's graft trial resumes amid Israeli virus anger

+It has since reimposed restrictions, including a weekend only lockdown set to begin later this week.
+Israel has seen nearly 50,000 virus cases since the outbreak began, with 406 deaths.
+More than 21,000 people have recovered.

-Netanyahu and his government have been criticised for a baffling, halting response to the new wave, which has seen daily cases rise to nearly 2,000.
-It has been slammed for its handling of the economic fallout of the crisis.
+Netanyahu and his government have been criticized for a baffling, halting response to the new wave, which has seen daily cases rise to nearly 2,000.
+It has also been slammed for its handling of the economic fallout of the crisis.
 While Israel has pledged billions of dollars worth of aid, it hasn't all been doled out to those in need, and a plan to give a stipend to all Israelis, even the wealthy, has been panned by the country's leading economists.
-The first and second round of restrictions has battered the economy and sent unemployment skyrocketing to more than 20%, up from 3.9% before the outbreak.
+The first and second round of restrictions has battered the economy and sent unemployment skyrocketing to more than 20 per cent, up from 3.9 per cent before the outbreak.

-His trial thus comes at inopportune timing.
-Netanyahu had hoped to ride on the goodwill he gained from overcoming the first wave of infections going into his corruption trial but the increasingly souring mood has dropped his approval ratings and may deny him the public backing he had hoped for.
-Although his base remains firmly behind him, only a smattering of supporters turned up outside the court to voice their backing for the prime minister, far fewer than the throngs at the trial's opening.
+The trial's resumption thus comes at inopportune timing for the long-serving leader.
+Netanyahu had hoped to ride on the goodwill he gained from overcoming the first wave of infections going into his corruption trial but the increasingly souring mood has dropped his approval ratings and may deny him the public backing he had hoped for..

 - READ MORE ON: